Who we are

-Our Reaching Out service (previously known as Mindful) supports young people aged 16 to 25 who are isolated and/or vulnerable.
+Our Reaching Out service (previously known as Mindful) supports young people who are isolated and/or vulnerable.

 Young people often come to us because they are finding it hard to engage in the important things in life like interests, education and employment, friendships and being with family.
 Young people may also need support in finding somewhere to live or support in engaging in the services they need.

 The service covers the whole of Surrey and works across agencies to engage with, and facilitate, mental health care for young people who are hard to reach.

 If you find yourself struggling or feeling distressed with your thoughts and feelings, it can be helpful to create a plan to keep yourself safe.
 Read about how to create your own My Safety Plan.